 - Computer design applications—Utilizing computer software applications to produce illustrations, photos, technical drawings, inspiration boards, marketing presentations, and more

 - Manufacturing and product development—Understanding the process beyond initial design, including costing, sourcing, engineering, and manufacturing

 - Technical illustration—Working with computer-aided design and drafting applications to produce accurate technical depictions, as well as garment specification documents

 - Design process and development—Exploring the process from initial conception and construction to trade show promotion and retail merchandising

 - Portfolio development—Developing a collection of work that displays your achievements in a hard copy and/or digital format

 What is the Typical Salary?

 If you're thinking about a career in the fashion industry, you may be considering how much you could potentially make.
-Since understanding your future earning capacity is important in weighing the factors of an impending career choice, here are national fashion design salary estimates from May 2017 to provide some insight:*
+Since understanding your future earning capacity is important in weighing the factors of an impending career choice, here are national fashion design salary estimates from the Occupational Outlook Handbook (OOH) as of May 2017 to provide some insight:

 - The median annual fashion designer salary was $67,420, which works out to $32.41 per hour.